exakat/php-dictionary/dictionary.rst

-Related : :ref:`MVC <mvc>`, :ref:`View in presentation <view-presentation>`, :ref:`SQL Views <view-sql>`
+Related : :ref:`MVC <mvc>`, :ref:`View In Presentation <view-presentation>`, :ref:`SQL Views <view-sql>`

 Related packages : ` <https://packagist.org/packages/>`_

 .. _view-presentation:
 .. _renderer:

-View in presentation
+View In Presentation
 --------------------

 A view is the presentation layer in a MVC model.
-It is in charge of formatting the provided data to fit the target reader : HTML, JSON, etc.
+It is in charge of formatting the provided data to fit the target reader : HTML, JSON, XML, etc.

 Views are also synonym of renderer or template.